Sachin Pilgaonkar: Television

 Pilgaonkar turned to Indian Television in the 1990s, when he directed Hindi comedy show Tu Tu Main Main on Hindi National channel Star Plus, which starred his wife Supriya and Reema Lagoo.
 He also directed a show Rin 1 2 3 on the Hindi National channel DD Metro, which used to show parodies of Bollywood movies.
 He also directed the sitcom, Hadh Kar Di starring Dara Singh, which too initially did well, but later was pulled off.
 In the meantime, he also anchored Hindi music shows like Chalti Ka Naam Antakshari on Star Plus and various other events and Marathi film award ceremonies.
 In 2006, he, along with his wife, Supriya, won the Hindi dance Reality Show Nach Baliye, pocketing Rs.
 4 million {Approx. $100,000}, beating nine other celebrity contestant pairs.

 In late 2007, he started a new program on Zee Marathi, known as Eka Peksha Ek, which is based on dance, finding hidden talent in all the areas of the state of Maharashtra.

-He appeared as a judge of reality comedy talent show, Chhote Miyan (2009) on Colors TV.
+He appeared as a judge of the reality comedy talent show, Chhote Miyan (2009) on Colors TV.

 Direction

 Pilgaonkar has also been directing Marathi films since the 1980s.
 He started directing with Mai Baap (1982) which received critical acclaim but started tasting commercial success only with 1984's Navri Mile Navryala, which also starred his future wife, Supriya Pilgaonkar.
 Further films like Gammat Jammat (1987) and Maza Pati Karodpati (1988) cemented his place in the Marathi film industry.
 Further, he tasted major success in 1988's Ashi Hi Banwa Banwi, which starred himself and the two reigning superstars of Marathi cinema, Ashok Saraf and Laxmikant Berde.
 The movie was a runaway hit, establishing Sachin as a hitmaker.
-He then changed track to the experimental cinema with the next two films, but returned to comedy with Aamchya Sarkhe Aamhich (1990) which proved to be yet another super hit.
-He directed Berde's son Abinay Berde in the 2018 film Ashi Hi Ashiqui, produced by Supriya Pilgaonkar.
+He then changed track to the experimental cinema with the next two films but returned to comedy with Aamchya Sarkhe Aamhich (1990) which proved to be yet another super hit.
+He directed Berde's son Abhinay Berde in the 2018 film Ashi Hi Aashiqui, produced by Supriya Pilgaonkar.
+In 2024, he produced and directed Navra Maza Navsacha 2, the sequel to the 2004 film Navra Maza Navsacha, which starred Swapnil Joshi, Hemal Ingle, Supriya Pilgaonkar, himself, and Ashok Saraf in leading roles.